johndk/berkeley-ml-capstone/README.md

 During the merge, `DATE` becomes `NOAA_DATE` so it is not confused with the flight timestamp.
 The weather feature names remain unchanged. `NOAA_AGE_MINUTES` records how old the matched weather observation is at the relevant flight time.

-## Merged Dataset Column Dictionary
+## Joined Model-Assembly Column Dictionary

-Each merged JFK-year file contains one row per completed, non-diverted flight departing JFK.
-The current dataset has 71 columns: 28 BTS flight fields, 24 ASPM planned-demand and join-audit fields, and 19 NOAA weather and join-audit fields.
+Inside `model_1a.ipynb`, the joined working dataframe contains one row per completed, non-diverted flight departing JFK.
+Before feature engineering and final projection, it has 71 columns: 28 BTS flight fields, 24 ASPM planned-demand and join-audit fields, and 19 NOAA weather and join-audit fields.

-The merged dataset is intentionally broader than any model dataset.
+This in-memory dataframe is intentionally broader than the saved model dataset.
 It contains targets, descriptive outcomes, source timestamps, and operational events from different points in time.
 A column appearing here does not mean it is eligible for every model.
-The later model projections keep only information available at the stated prediction time.
+The final projection keeps only information available at the stated prediction time.

-### Merged BTS flight columns
+### Joined BTS flight columns

 | Column | Description | Use and availability |
 |---|---|---|